The-Chinese-Room/InkpotDemo/README.md

 ## Variables
+Ink supports type free variables, Blueprints require typed variables.<br>
+### First value types
-Ink supports type free variables, Blueprints require typed variables.<br> To allow conversion between the two there is a blueprint function library to convert from one to the other.<br>
+For bool, int, float and string types use the blueprint function library, UInkpotValueLibrary, to convert from one to the other.<br>

 	/* Create an Ink Value from a boolean */
 	FInkpotValue MakeBoolInkpotValue(bool bValue);